Vietnam.vn - Nền tảng quảng bá Việt Nam

 An intact Candida cell on a polished titanium surface (left) and a broken Candida cell on a micro-spiked titanium surface (right).
 Photo: Research team

-According to Dr. Denver Linklater, protein activity analysis showed that damaged Candida albicans cells were extensively metabolically inhibited for up to 7 days, preventing them from reproducing and eventually dying.
+According to Dr. Denver Linklater, protein metabolism analysis showed that damaged Candida albicans cells were extensively metabolically inhibited for up to 7 days, preventing them from reproducing and eventually dying.
 As for the remaining cells, they were no longer able to survive and would stop functioning (called apoptosis, or programmed cell death).

 "This discovery demonstrates how engineered antifungal surfaces can prevent the formation of biofilms from dangerous, multidrug-resistant yeasts," said Professor Elena Ivanova, one of the first to study the ability to kill bacteria on insect wings.